flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

 - Look up 'shell scripting' for your platform (i.e. Windows Command Prompt (cmd) or Windows Powershell, Linux Bash, or OS X Terminal).
 Begin to learn to shell script on your computer.

- We will cover some basics of shell scripting later of study but beginning to learn shell scripting can be powerful as many of the concepts we will learn apply to shell scripting as well.

 <!-- Navigation -->